 This devotional was written by Brian Wiele

 I’m always on the hunt for good novels, especially as New Year’s approaches and I take a bit of time off after Christmas.
-This year, I decided to order Bleak House by Charles Dickens.
-I have read a few of Dickens’ novels, but had never heard of this one.
-I picked it up at the library the other day.
-Yikes — 983 pages!
+A few years ago, I decided to order Bleak House by Charles Dickens.
+I had read a few of Dickens’ novels, but had never heard of this one.
+I picked it up at the library and yikes!
+It was 983 pages!

-Now I have a dilemma.
+Now I had a dilemma.
 I usually read three or four books during vacation.
-If I read Bleak House, it means I’ll only read one book.
-Of course, I’m sure I’ll find that Bleak House is really a bundle of stories woven into a whole, which can be something wonderful to get caught up in.
-I’m looking forward to jumping in.
+If I read Bleak House, it would mean I’d only read one book.
+Of course, I was sure I’d find that Bleak House was really a bundle of stories woven into a whole, which would be something wonderful to get caught up in.
+And that was exactly what happened.

-As we approach this Christmas Day, I’m reminded of Mary, who said to the angel — “Yes, I see it all now; I’m the Lord’s maid, ready to serve.
+With Christmas Day just behind us, I’m reminded of Mary, who said to the angel — “Yes, I see it all now; I’m the Lord’s maid, ready to serve.
 Let it be with me just as you say.” —Luke 1:38 (The Message) May we choose that same attitude and devotion as we participate in History.

 1. How might your perspective change by understanding that your life is part of God’s epic story, which spans the entire drama of history?

 2. What is one area of your life where you believe God wants to do some editing?

 For more information and resources please visit HomeWord.com.